A topological classification of convex bodies: Proof of Lemma

-As a result of our consideration, we may assume that the examined critical point $p$ has a spherical cap neighborhood in $\bd K$ of radius $R$ for \emph{some} value of $R$.
-In the next lemma, we show that this truncation can be carried out using a sphere of any radius $r$, where $0 < r < ||p||$ if $p$ is an unstable point, and $r > ||p||$ if $p$ is a stable point.
+As a result of our consideration, we may assume that for \emph{some} value of $R$, the examined critical point $p$ has a spherical cap neighborhood in $\bd K$ of radius $R$.
+In the last lemma of the subsection, we show that this truncation can be carried out using a sphere of essentially any radius.
 To formulate it, recall that the integral curves connecting $p$ to a saddle point of $K$ are denoted by $\Gamma_1, \Gamma_2, \ldots, \Gamma_k = \Gamma_0$ in cyclic order around $p$.

 \begin{lem} Let $K$ satisfy (*), and assume that $p$ has a spherical cap neighborhood in $\bd K$, of radius $R$.
 Let $0 < r < ||p||$ if $p$ is an unstable point, and $r > ||p||$ if $p$ is a stable point, and let $\delta > 0$ arbitrary.
 Then there is a convex body $K' \subseteq K$ satisfying (*) and the following. \begin{itemize} \item The Morse-Smale complex of $K'$ is homeomorphic to that of $K$. \item Denoting the critical point of $K'$ corresponding to $p$ by $p'$, $p'$ has a spherical cap neighborhood in $\bd K'$, of radius arbitrarily close to $r$. \item Denoting the integral curve of $K'$ corresponding to $\Gamma_i$ by $\Gamma'_i$ for every $i$, and by $t'_i$ the unit tangent vector of $\Gamma'_i$ at $p'$, we have that $||t'_i - t_i || < \delta$. \end{itemize} \end{lem}